mincong-h/mincong-h.github.io/_posts/2018-07-21-improve-the-search-presence.md

 that scan the web for security vulnerabilities, and email address harvesters used by spammers will pay no attention.
 For more information, visit
 <http://www.robotstxt.org> or [Google Search: Robots.txt Specifications][5].

+There are tools like <https://www.websiteplanet.com/webtools/robots-txt/> which allows you to analyze your `robots.txt` file and see if there are any errors or warnings for free.

 ## Submit a Sitemap File